benchristel/taste/README.md

 `@snowpack/plugin-webpack`.
 This will automatically remove any `taste` tests from your production build.

-If you use snowpack+webpack, do not put any JavaScript directly in your `index.html`; as of this writing, the webpack plugin will not build it correctly and it will not be run in the bundled version of your site.
+Non-Taste-specific note: if you use snowpack+webpack, do not put any JavaScript directly in your `index.html`; as of this writing, the webpack plugin will not build it correctly and it will not be run in the bundled version of your site.
 Instead, do